Chaim-Cohen/tripleten_softdev/README.md

 # Application use instructions
 The application opens to a page with several visualizations.
 There is a scatterplot of 'model_year' and 'price', there is a histogram of 'days_listed' (i.e, the duration of the car listing in the advertisment dataset), and a table with a sample of rows from the dataset.

-The entire dataset included in all 3 visualizations by default.
+The entire dataset included in all 3 visualizations by default (except for car models from earlier than 1960).

 The user can then filter the dataset by 'model_year' using a 'slider', this will affect all the visualizations.
 The user can also filter the dataset by 'price' with a checkbox, which retains all cars with a price below 50,000 USD.
 This will also affect all the visualizations.